nicko-535200065/blank-app/README.md

-# 🎈 Blank app templates
+# 🎈 Blank app templatess

 A simple Streamlit app template for you to modify!